-way of properly expressing our respect for people and their rational choices (Anderson 1993, 20).
+20).
 What's more, people are, in Kant's terminology, self-standing ends.
 "A self-[standing] end (selbständiger Zweck) (G 4:437)...is something that already exists and whose 'existence is in itself an end', having worth as something to be esteemed, preserved, and furthered" (Wood 1999, 115).
 And a self-standing end contrasts with what Kant calls "an end to be effected (zu bewirkender Zweck), that is, some thing or state of affairs that does not yet exist but is to be brought about through an agent's causality (G 4:437) [italics added]" (Ibid).
 Thus, people have the sort of value that's to be respected when present rather than brought about when absent.
 And, so, this value doesn't call for us to bring as much of it as possible into existence but, rather, to respect what already has it.
 Indeed, we owe those who have it our respect.
 What's more, the value of persons is unconditional.
-And, thus, a person cannot lose their worth as an end-in-themself except by ceasing to be a person (that is, by ceasing to have the rational capacity for setting and pursuing their own ends).
+And, thus, a person cannot lose their worth as an end-in-themself except by ceasing to be a person-that is, a being with the rational capacity for setting and pursuing its own ends.
 So, even if a person commits horrible deeds or loses their capacity for happiness, their worth as an end-in-themself is not at all diminished.